jreypo/hpux-scripts/README.md

 - vgs.sh
 - pvs.sh

-Ignite scripts: Two scripts to deploy HP-UX bxes from an Ignite-UX backup or golden image.
+Ignite scripts: Scripts to deploy HP-UX boxes from an Ignite-UX backup or golden image.
 Written for HP-UX 11iv2 and 11iv3 versions.